tahsin1703021/financial-analytics-dashboard/Readme.md

+## Description
+The application consists of the following technologies React
+Node.js
+Mongoose ORM
+GraphQL
+Apollo Client in React
+Antd (design)

 ## Getting Started
 These instructions will help you set up the project on your local machine for development and testing purposes.